 Some of the conditions we treat are partially or totally torn earlobes, keloid scars of earlobes, elongated earlobes, or earlobes with a fold or crease in them.
 Earlobe repair or rejuvenation can be a simple but very rewarding procedure.
-Torn earlobes usually occur to women who either have worn heavy earrings or had a child pull on their earring.
+Torn earlobes usually occur to women who either have worn heavy earrings or had a child pull on their earrings.
 An earlobe could be torn partially or totally, and the surgical treatment is adjusted to the nature of the problem.

 An initial consultation is set-up where we discuss your options, and whether you are a good candidate for the procedure.
 Since this is an in-office procedure, preparation is minimal.
-Since the ear has excellent blood supply, patients are encouraged to stop medications that cause bleeding, such as aspirin, or aspirin products such as Ibuprofen, a week before this procedure.
+Since the ear has an excellent blood supply, patients are encouraged to stop medications that cause bleeding, such as aspirin, or aspirin products such as Ibuprofen, a week before this procedure.
 Mild to moderate pain is alleviated with local anesthesia.

 In most pierced ears, the pierced hold gradually enlarges over time.
 If it tears, the final tear is usually just through a tiny piece of tissue at the bottom of the lobe.
-In this case, immediate repair will not take care of the skin covered slot, so reconstruction is delayed until after the wound has healed and inflammation has diminished.
+In this case, an immediate repair will not take care of the skin covered slot, so reconstruction is delayed until after the wound has healed and inflammation has diminished.
 However, if the tear starts from a tiny pierced hold, immediate repair is an option.

-Depending on the deformity, torn earlobe repair can take different forms.
+Depending on the deformity, torn earlobe repair in NYC can take different forms.
 In all methods, the skin lining the slot is removed creating a raw edge to rebuild.
 When tissue has been lost, however, the procedure is more complicated, and reconstruction involves creating normal proportions around a somewhat small ear.

 Reconstruction can be performed in a variety of ways depending on the tear.